University of Virginia mourns for campus shooting victims

 The shooting set off panic and a 12-hour campus lockdown amid a manhunt before Jones was captured Monday outside Richmond, the state capital.

 Jones faces an initial court appearance Wednesday.
-The prosecutor, Albemarle Commonwealth's Attorney James Hingeley, said in an email Tuesday that besides previously announced second-degree murder and firearms charges, Jones faces two counts of malicious wounding and additional gun-related charges.
-Hingeley also identified the fourth and fifth surviving victims.
+The prosecutor, Albemarle Commonwealth's Attorney James Hingeley, said by email Tuesday that besides previously announced second-degree murder and firearms charges, Jones faces two counts of malicious wounding and additional gun-related charges.

-Online records did not list an attorney for Jones.
+Online records did not list an attorney for Jones, who remains in custody.
 If he is financially eligible for court-appointed counsel, an attorney will be appointed Wednesday, Hingeley wrote, adding there also could be a preliminary bail review.
-Jones remains in custody.

-The university canceled classes Tuesday and made counselors and therapy dogs available as students visited temporary memorials on campus throughout the day, leaving flowers or other remembrances.
+The university canceled classes Tuesday and made counselors and therapy dogs available as students visited temporary memorials on campus, leaving flowers or other remembrances.
+Classes were to resume Wednesday though the university said it wouldn't require undergraduate students to complete any graded assignments or take exams before the Thanksgiving break.

 Virginia Gov. Glenn Youngkin ordered flags lowered statewide and made a campus visit, leaving flowers near a memorial at the football stadium.
 He said he came to pay "deep respects and hopefully take a moment to support these families.”